DevMountain/Continuum/README.md

 Use the app and polish any rough edges.
 Check table view cell selection.
 Check text fields.
 Check proper view hierarchy and navigation models.
 You’re app should look similar to the screenshots below:

 ![](README/ContinuumPart1.png)

-### Black Diamonds:
-* Use a UIAlertController to present an error message to the User if they do not insert a photo, or caption when trying to create a post.
-* Refactor the code from the first black diamond to present a similar alert if a user tries to create a comment without any text.
-Do not repeat the code for creating a UIAlertController.

 ## Part Two - UISearchBarDelegate, UIImagePickerController